 LABORATORY AND OTHER DIAGNOSTIC EVALUATION To date, there have been no formal laboratory or imaging studies done in this patient group.
 There are some reasonably consistent clinical findings, however, that need further examination, in controlled studies, to be corroborated or refuted.

 Before you read over the following list of symptoms, you need to understand how and why parasites make us sick.
 Parasites are the HIDDEN DISEASE, they can occur ANYWHERE in the body, in EVERY organ, in ALL tissues, and in the blood.
 Parasites can cause problems that mimic other disorders and are not diagnosed as being parasite related.

 Not only do they cause harm by taking nutrients away from their host, they also produce toxic waste (from their excrement and death cycles) that affects the human body including the central nervous system.
-For example: Parasite urine is pure ammonia!
-HUMAWORM not only removes parasites – it ALSO REMOVES TOXINS FROM THE ENTIRE BODY!
+For example: Parasite urine is pure ammonia! not only removes parasites – it also helps remove toxins!
 If you nor your doctor can’t figure out why you’re not feeling 100%, then please continue to read!!